hinnefe2/hinnefe2.github.io/_posts/2015-11-24-marchmeeting.md

 about the state of the field than reading a smattering of papers from the top journals.

-So far we've addresssed the broad outlines of the field, but as a grad student I'm more often concerned with the small subset of the field that's directly related to my own research.
+So far we've addressed the broad outlines of the field, but as a grad student I'm more often concerned with the small subset of the field that's directly related to my own research.
 Next let's identify those researchers whose work is most similar to my own.